 Still, it is her positivity that is most responsible for the varsity team positioned as the top seed heading into next week’s playoffs with a 8-0 league record.
 The team has outscored league opponents 82-2 during that stretch.
 By: Ammaar Rehman Dedication, practice, and teamwork are the cornerstones of success in high school sports.

 For the JV football team, these values were tested at the beginning of their season, as Howard County’s issues with bus availability had left players struggling to maintain their competitive edge.
-Players, like freshman Liam Dunlop, said the challenges and frustrations of not being able to initially play weighed heavily on the team.
-By: Raina Shah Living with someone who is your best friend and someone you look up to can be stressful when thinking about leaving each other for college.
+Players, like freshman Liam Dunlop, said the challenges and frustrations of not being able to initially play weighed heavily on the team. |

 Archives

-April 2024
+October 2024

 |